 Students will attend official sessions at United Nations headquarters as well as briefings at UNA-USA.
 Directed by Dr. Courtney Smith, Associate Dean at the School of Diplomacy and International Relations, and Ms. Minh-Thu Pham, Director of Public Policy at the United Nations Foundation, the course is designed to familiarize students with the inner workings of the United Nations by bringing them together with distinguished practitioners working in the field of multilateral diplomacy.
 The program is structured around a series of seminars led by UN officials and representatives of governments and civil society on a wide range of global issues currently on the UN agenda.

 Participants can expect to be immersed in activities 12 hours a day for the full week of the program.
 Each day commences with breakfast at Seton Hall, followed by a chartered bus to the UN.
 Program sessions continue throughout the day at UN plaza, with dinners provided on campus in the evenings.
 Students will also have time for cultural activities in New York City.
 Participants may reside on campus in single rooms or may choose to commute to Seton Hall for the duration of the program.

-- Both include expected tuition fee for three credits plus a non-refundable deposit covering transportation between campus and the UN, most meals, UN tour, and briefing materials.
+Credit Option: Undergraduates $2,900; Graduate students $3,000.Fee includes expected tuition for three credits plus a non-refundable deposit covering transportation between campus and the UN, most meals, UN tour and briefing materials.

-- Includes a non-refundable deposit covering transportation between campus and the UN, most meals, UN tour, and briefing materials.
+Non-Credit Option: $1000.
+Fee includes a non-refundable deposit covering transportation between campus and the UN, most meals, UN tour and briefing materials.